-Ask yourself the essential questions

-Start by doing some self-reflection on how you're approaching prioritization today.
-Here are some question to start with:

-- Looking back at features shipped in the past 6

-months, are you confident you've

-been prioritizing the right things?
-(Based

-on qualitative feedback from customers and

-colleagues, quantitative usage data, etc.)

-- Looking forward, do you feel the features

-that you're prioritizing now are driving you

-toward your 18-month vision?

-- Reflect deeply (and honestly!) on the

-biggest factors that influence what gets

-built today.
+CHAPTER 3 How to Standardize Your Product Prioritization Process Prioritization isn't just about setting some drivers or scoring a feature against 1 to 5-it's about having meaningful conversations and establishing collaborative relationships with cross-functional stakeholders to make critical product decisions.
+In this section, we'll make some recommendations for guiding these conversations and the steps you can take to standardize your prioritization process.
+"The single biggest problem in communication is the illusion that it has taken place."
+George Bernard Shaw STEP 1 Ask yourself the essential questions Start by doing some self-reflection on how you're approaching prioritization today.
+Here are some question to start with: - Looking back at features shipped in the past 6 months, are you confident you've been prioritizing the right things?
+(Based on qualitative feedback from customers and colleagues, quantitative usage data, etc.) - Looking forward, do you feel the features that you're prioritizing now are driving you toward your 18-month vision? - Reflect deeply (and honestly!) on the biggest factors that influence what gets built today.
 Are they the right factors?
-How might they lead you astray?

-- If you prioritize continuously, or "just-in-time"

-(staying just ahead of the developers), what

-would it take to move to prioritizing for 6-8

-week cycles?

-Selfreflection for better prioritization

-How will your team approach prioritization in the future?
-Ask these questions before deciding on a specific framework.

-- What factors are important to include?

-- Will you use an existing method/ framework or your own?

-- Will it be common to all PMs/teams or unique for each PM?

-- Who will provide input?

-- Who will own decision-making?

-- How will this step fit into your overall product management process?

-- How will it involve others?

-Tip: Do a retrospective

-You might even find it useful to run a retrospective meeting on your current approach to prioritization.
-Ask everyone to share what's working, what isn't, and what needs to change.
-What you learn from these conversations and activities can shape the steps you take to re-tool your prioritization process.

-STEP TWO
+How might they lead you astray? - If you prioritize continuously, or "just-in-time" (staying just ahead of the developers), what would it take to move to prioritizing for 6-8 week cycles?
+Self-reflection for better prioritization How will your team approach prioritization in the future?
+Ask these questions before deciding on a specific framework. - ♦ What factors are important to include? - Will you use an existing method/framework or your own? - ◆ Will it be common to all PMs/teams or unique for each PM? - Who will provide input?
+Who will own decision-making? - ♦ How will this step fit into your overall product management process? - ♦ How will it involve others?

-Define your product vision, strategy, and objectives

-Creating a product vision and aligning your team behind it isn't easy, but it's a crucial step in standardizing your product prioritization process.
+STEP TWO Define your product vision, strategy, and objectives Creating a product vision and aligning your team behind it isn't easy, but it's a crucial step in standardizing your product prioritization process.
 Your product vision provides transparency into where your product is headed and why.
 If a feature doesn't line up with your overall vision, it shouldn't be a priority.
 Having company-wide alignment behind your product vision makes it easier to justify prioritization decisions to stakeholders who have their own needs and ideas.
 This way, even if someone has to accept a "no," they understand your reasoning and know that it's not an arbitrary decision.
 To define a clear product vision, consider what type of change you want to bring about for your users.
 You'll want to look at the mid-term-over the next 18 months or so-as well as further into the future.

-Four principles of a great product vision statement

-Be customer-focused

-Your customers are why you are building your product.
-They must be part of your product vision.

-Be a bit of a stretch, but not unrealistic
+Four principles of a great product vision statement How will your team approach prioritization in the future?
+Ask these questions before deciding on a specific framework.
+1. Be customer-focused & focus on the right customers Your customers are why you are building your product, but not all customers are created equal.
+Trying to please everyone pleases no one and leads to product failure.
+Make sure to incorporate your core target customers and their needs into your vision.
+2. Be a bit of a stretch, but not unrealistic

 Your vision needs to be ambitious but attainable.
 If it's too much of a stretch, you'll have a hard time knowing where to start and rallying your team.

-Show differentiation

-Something in your vision should explain why your product is different from your competitors.

-Look X years down the road

-In five years, you want people to say about your product.
+3. Show differentiation Something in your vision should explain why your product is different from your competitors.
+4. Look X years down the road In five years, you want people to say about your product.